isaacnmm/pestpolicy-hugo2XX/content/posts/do-gnats-bite-humans/index.md

 layout: post
 ---

 Gnat bite transmits diseases such as carrison, sandy fever, and river blindness among others.
-Therefore, [preventive measures](https://pestpolicy.com/best-gnat-repellents/) should be undertaken whatsoever.
-So, can [gnats](https://pestpolicy.com/best-gnat-repellents/) bite really!
+Therefore, [preventive measures](https://pestpolicy.com/best-gnat-repellents/)should be undertaken whatsoever.
+So, can [gnats](https://pestpolicy.com/best-gnat-repellents/)bite really!
 How and why, if so? - **Well, YES! the female gnats will bite humans & animals (to feed on blood).

 But male gnats don't bite humans since they feed on plant juice and flower nectar.

-** - **Unlike bees and wasps, gnats don't sting (the insects have a jagged saw-like mouthpiece that cuts through the skin when sucking blood). ** Usually, a [Gnat](https://pestpolicy.com/best-gnat-repellent/) bite appears like a tiny reddish spot with moderate swelling on your skin surface.
+** - **Unlike bees and wasps, gnats don't sting (the insects have a jagged saw-like mouthpiece that cuts through the skin when sucking blood). ** Usually, a [Gnat](https://pestpolicy.com/best-gnat-repellent/)bite appears like a tiny reddish spot with moderate swelling on your skin surface.
 The swelling is itchy and very painful, especially when touched.
 The pain and swelling may take over a week to heal.

 Related: Fly Spray for Horses